mishra-abhii/TrackList/README.md

 # TrackList
 App which can keep records of Tracks of any Artist<br>
-Database work is done using Firebase
+Authentication and Database work is done using Firebase

 What can we do ?
+- Create Account
-- Can Add Artist
+- Can Add Multiple Artist
-- Create Track list
+- Create Track list of each Artist
 - Can Update/Delete items